bakzonehey/create-your-own-adventure/english/wake-up/vigilante/vigilante.md

-You slowly open your eyes and found yourself in a dimly lit room, lying on an uncomfortable bed.
+You slowly opened your eyes and found yourself in a dimly lit room, lying on your back in an uncomfortable bed.

 You found your right hand cuffed to the side of the bed.